 Create a friendly environment for your children to talk

-Create a healthy and intimate conversation environment between you and your child as a daily habit because when your child trusts and sees you as strong support, he will share you with anything he feels questioned, annoyed, scared or even the most sensitive issues like sex.
-This topic is horror content.
+Create a healthy and intimate conversation environment between you and your child as a daily habit because when your child trusts and sees you as strong support, he will share you with anything he feels questioned, annoyed, scared or even the most sensitive issues like sex, horror content.

 When you create conditions for your children to share, they will freely talk about what they are afraid of, what they see, so you will have timely measures to reassure, comfort and protect them.
 More severe psychological events later occur, such as anxiety disorders, depression, or anorexia, which may even lead to suicide.